Magnushhoie/DiscoTope-3.0/README.md

 For minimal performance, only a single core and ca 8 GB of RAM is needed.
 For optional performance, we recommend the following specs:

-RAM: 16+ GB
+- RAM: 16+ GB
-CPU: 4+ cores
+- CPU: 4+ cores
-GPU is optional.
+- GPU is optional

 ## Software Requirements